stoplightio/docs/articles/enterprise/components/api-overview.md

 docker pull quay.io/stoplight/api
 ```

-> Note, if you have not already authenticated with the Stoplight container registry, you will be prompted for credentials
+> Note, if the system you are using has not already authenticated with the
+> Stoplight container registry, you will be prompted for credentials

 ## Configuring and Running